neverthesameagain/All-You-Need/README.md

-# CampVerse 🎓
+# CampVerse

-CampVerse is a modern educational collaboration platform designed to enhance learning experiences through interactive study rooms, resource sharing, and community engagement.
+CampVerse is an all you need at a single place platform wherein the entire InstiCommunity can use it for academic , non academic and also fun uses :)
 ## 🌟 Features

 ### Study Rooms